Notice regarding the quality of machine translation

 - technical patent of the trades (BTM) farrier.

-For a temporary and casual exercise (Free Service Delivery)
+For a temporary and casual exercise (Freedom to provide services)

 Any national of a Member State of the European Union (EU) or party to the agreement of the European Economic Area (EEA), which is established and legally practises the activity of farrier in that state, may exercise in France, temporarily and occasional, the same activity.

 He must first make the request by declaration to the CMA of the place in which he wishes to carry out the service.